SophM/Word-Guess-Game/README.md

 - CSS
 - Bootstrap

-Below is a screenshot of the game.
+Below are two screenshots of the game.

 ---